kytulendu/Stuff/README.md

 Khral's programing stuff
 ========================
-Feel free to use this stuff in any project and if you use it, please credit me or the author of original project.
+Feel free to use this stuff in any project and if you use it, please credit me and/or the author of original project.